 As part of preparation for their courses, it is expected that all students have budgeted for their financial needs and have arranged sources of funding accordingly.
 However, we recognise that circumstances can change and unexpected financial problems can occur.
 We encourage students to approach the College promptly if they see such problems emerging – it is generally easier to offer help at an earlier stage.
 In such circumstances, please contact the Bursary Administrator to arrange a meeting with the Bursar.

-Laura Evers is the dedicated College Counsellor.
-Laura is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students from 14:00-17:00 (BST) on Mondays during term time.
-Due to the outbreak of COVID-19, these appointments will be offered through Microsoft Teams/Skype during Trinity Term 2020.
-To make an appointment, please contact Laura at firstname.lastname@example.org.
+Elizabeth Treasure is the dedicated College Counsellor.
+Elizabeth is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students on Mondays afternoons during term time, available either in-person or online.
+To make an appointment, please contact Elizabeth at firstname.lastname@example.org.

 On rare occasions, a student may request to suspend their studies for a period of time.
 The University definition is: “Suspension of status within the University ‘stops the clock’ for all elements of your degree, including residence, fees and terms for which a particular status may be held.”
 The clear understanding is that the student hopes to return after suspension and will then be liable for fees, accommodation charges, etc for the equivalent extended period.
 Although the individual is suspending their student status, the University states that: “a student with suspended status will retain their University card and Single Sign On access to online resources, including email, and to University libraries, during periods of suspension.”

 We expect that it will be normal for students to move away from Oxford (typically back home with family) during suspension.

 For full details, see the College policy for student suspension here.